The Singleton

 "Call Marcus.
 No — don't call Marcus."

-Jeff lay on the tile.
-He could not make his body warm fast.
-He was still cold somewhere underneath, although his skin was slick with sweat and the kitchen was seventy-one degrees.
+Jeff lay on the tile and could not make his body warm fast.
+He was cold somewhere underneath, where the kitchen's seventy-one degrees could not reach, where the sweat on his skin did not register.

 "Kael."